Skip to main content

 Objectives

-In Science College, students will gain an understanding of several areas of science, while specializing in whichever one they choose.
+In Science College, students gain an understanding of several areas of science, while specializing in whichever one they choose.
 Curricular structures frequently restrict students to a single discipline.
 To help counteract excessive specialization, the Science College has designed a series of courses to show what practising physicists think about physics; what mathematicians do when they are thinking mathematics: — not “an introduction to,” but “the state of the art.”

 In Science College, students have the opportunity to work individually with active research scientists.
-This is done through a program of directed or independent study in each undergraduate year which enables them to undertake or participate in projects of discovery in a variety of different areas of scientific endeavour.
+This is achieved through a program of directed or independent study in each undergraduate year which enables them to undertake or participate in projects of discovery in a variety of different areas of scientific endeavour.

 Facilities